cota/dbt-bench/README.md

 generated with `make qemu`.
 (Other output formats are possible, see `Makefile`.)

+### Notes

-N.B.
-If your `QEMU_ARCH` is not that of the host machine, make sure to have cross-compiled NBench as described above.
+* If your `QEMU_ARCH` is not that of the host machine, make sure to have cross-compiled NBench as described above.

+* The scripts do not reconfigure QEMU.
+They do call `make clean`, however.
+  Make sure the tree pointed at by `QEMU_PATH` is properly configured for the architecture you want.
+Configuring with `--disable-werror` is recommended.